dhruvilg27/End-to-End-Data-Pipeline-Visualizing-Stock-Trends-and-News-Sentiments-for-Top-Tech-Companies/README.md

 # Build an end-to-end automated data pipeline to visualise stock values of top 5 technology companies and how they are correlated with news article sentiments.

-This project is created by me for the [Data Engineering Zoomcamp 2023](https://github.com/DataTalksClub/data-engineering-zoomcamp).

 ## Contents
 - [Problem statement and project description](#problem-statement-and-project-description)
 - [Technologies, tools and data sources used](#technologies-tools-and-data-sources-used)